rpacelli/deepL_beyond_infwidth/README.md

 # deepL_beyond_infwidth

-This code trains different multilayer perceptrons on regression tasks with quadratic loss function in a teacher-student setting.
+This code trains deep fully connected networks on regression tasks with quadratic loss function in a teacher-student setting.

 The script to be run is ```deep_regression.py```.

 ### Arguments

-The **mandatory** argument that must passed to ```deep_regression.py```:
+The **mandatory** argument that must passed to ```deep_regression.py```is the **teacher type**.

-**teacher type**.
 This is the function that will generate the input-output distribution.
 It can be chosen among:
   - ```linear``` (linear function)
   - ```random``` (random data and labels)
   - ```mnist``` (MNIST dataset of handwritten digits)